Pablo Kleinman

-Pablo Kleinman (born 1971) is an Argentine-born American entrepreneur and talk show host who was involved in the development of online services in Latin America.
+Pablo Kleinman (born 1971) is an Argentine-American entrepreneur and talk show host who was involved in the development of online services in Latin America.
 Until January 6, 2021, he was the host of Radio California Libre (Radio Free California), produced by Univision's Los Angeles flagship talk radio KTNQ.
-He is a co-founder and Chief Operating Officer at VOZ, a Dallas-based U.S. Hispanic media company.
+He is a co-founder and former Chief Operating Officer at VOZ, a Dallas-based U.S. Hispanic media company.

 He graduated from the USC School of International Relations (USC, Los Angeles) and went on to study at the London Business School and at the HEC School of Management in Paris, where he obtained an MBA.
 He was a Republican Party official in California and ran for in Congress in 2014 in the old 30th congressional district, which then encompassed a majority of the San Fernando Valley.

 Early life

 Kleinman was born in Argentina into a family of Polish-Jewish and Ukrainian-Jewish origin.
-His maternal family began to arrive in Argentina at the end of the 19th century from Odesa.
-His grandfather lived in Colonia Mauricio, in Buenos Aires Province, a village of Jewish gauchos founded by the Jewish Colonisation Association.
+His maternal family began to arrive in Argentina at the end of the 19th century from Odessa.
+His grandfather lived in Colonia Mauricio, in Buenos Aires Province, a village of Jewish gauchos founded by the Jewish Colonization Association.

+He has spoken before about being the descendant of several rabbinic dynasties and about his family's Davidic lineage and history over several centuries in different parts of Europe, including Medieval Italy and pre-1492 Spain.

 He attended elementary school in Buenos Aires and finished the first year at the Colegio Nacional de Buenos Aires before he immigrated to the United States at age 13, settling in Los Angeles with his parents and siblings.
 Previously his great-grandmother had arrived in the United States via Ellis Island in the 1930s, and his extended family has kept a permanent presence in Southern California since the 1940s.
 Since 2017 he has resided in Miami with his wife and children.